Nemesis of the Roman Empire

 In Spain the game was released on November 27, 2003 under the title Imperivm II: Conquest of Hispania, and in Italy as Imperivm II: The Punic Wars, by the publisher FX Interactive.

 Gameplay

 Nemesis of the Roman Empire is a real-time strategy role-playing game.
 Set during the Punic Wars, the player can take control of one of four nations: the Romans, the Gauls, the Carthaginians, and the Iberians.

 Seeing the power and influence of Carthage, Roman legions were sent to Africa with orders to attack the rival city of Carthage, led by its general Hannibal.

 Development

-Nemesis of the Roman Empire was first announced on September 3, 2003 by developer Haemimont Games, who said that it would be set for release in Spain in December 2003.
+Nemesis of the Roman Empire was developed by Haemimont Games, and was released in November 2003 in Spain.
 The game is a sequel to Celtic Kings: Rage of War, originally titled Celtic Kings: The Punic Wars.
-On January 13, 2004, Enlight Software announced they would be publishing and distributing the game in North America.
-On March 5, 2004, Enlight said the game had gone gold and was set for release on March 26.
+Enlight Software published and distributed the game in North America in March 2004.

 Reception

 Nemesis of the Roman Empire received "average" reviews according to the review aggregation website Metacritic.
 The game earned "Platinum" award from the Asociación Española de Distribuidores y Editores de Software de Entretenimiento (aDeSe), for more than 80,000 sales in Spain during its first 12 months.
 It ultimately sold above 250,000 units in Spain.